Home » DIY Tutorials » How To Make DIY Floating Shelves Laundry Room

 wood cleats for shelves and DIY laundry folding table

-The floating laundry room shelves above the washer and dryer created so much storage space.
+The floating laundry room shelves above the washer and dryer created so much extra storage space.

 DIY floating shelves laundry room closet + wood laundry folding table